 TGbf Editor: Please modify the test at P123L25-49 in subclause 9.4.2.325 in D1.0 as follows.

-The Report Type field indicates which type of report the sensing initiator expects from the sensing
+The Report Type Control field indicates which type of report the sensing initiator expects from the sensing

 responder.
-Possible values for this field are defined in Table 9-401v (Report Type subfield definition).
+It comprises of the Report Type field defined in Table 9-401v (Report Type subfield definition) and the Report Phase field.

+The Report Phase indicates that the initiator is asking to include the Phase in the Report if the Report type is DMG Sensing Image (2, 3, 4, 5 or 6).
+The Report Phase field is reserved if the Report Type subfield is not set to 2, 3, 4, 5 or 6.